Chicharrón: National variants

-The pork rind variant is the skin of the pork after it has been seasoned and deep fried often to a crispy, puffy state.
+The pork rind variant is the skin of the pork after it has been seasoned and deep-fried often to a crispy, puffy state.
 Other styles may be fatty or meaty, not fried as much, and sometimes attached to ribs or other bones.
 In Mexico, they are eaten in a taco or gordita with salsa verde.
 Serving styles vary widely, including main course, side dish, filling for tortillas and other bread, the meat portion of stews, and as finger-food snacks.

-Croatia

-In Croatia they are called Čvarci.
-Usually made during the slaughter of pigs for the winter.
-Usually cooked with milk and lard to give them a nice gold color after they have been pressed through a pressure sift to make them have the texture of chips.
-Very common in villages in Slavonia like Ladimirevci.